abelectronicsuk/ABElectronics_CPP_Libraries/ExpanderPi/README.md

 ```
 io_set_bus_direction(uint16_t direction):
 ```
-Sets the IO direction for all pins on the bus
+Sets the IO direction for all pins on the bus.
 **Parameters:**
 direction *(uint16_t)*: 16-bit number 0 to 65535 (0xFFFF).
 For each bit 1 = input, 0 = output
 **Returns:** null